avr567/jrmips/README.md

 Single cycle processor that resembles the MIPS assembly language built using Logisim.
-It has 8 registers, instructions are 16 bits, the native word size is 16 bits, 2’s complement and unsigned numbers are used, the instruction memory can hold 256 instructions and the data memory is 256 data words.
-Alexander Ritov avr16@pitt.edu
+It has 8 registers, instructions are 16 bits,and the native word size is 16 bits Alexander Ritov avr16@pitt.edu